Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: A concrete model

 the most attractive channel under $SU(3)_{HC}$ is RH $\bf{6}$ combined with some of LH $\bf{3}$ to form the condensate.
 The $SU(3)_{HC}$ will be broken down to a $SU(3)$ symmetry which is the diagonal subgroup of $SU(3)_{HC}\times SU(3)_G$, where $SU(3)_G$ is a subgroup of global symmetry of $\bf{3}$.
 The global symmetry of $\bf{3}$ under our setup will be the $SU(4)_{EC}\times U(1)_X$ gauge symmetry.
 The $SU(2)_W$ part is directly contracted so it does not play any role here.
 The condensate, $\bar{F}_RQ_L$, is formed with exactly the same quantum number as the scalar $\Sigma = (\bar{3},4,1,1/24)$ and with the desired VEV structure shown in Eq. \eqref{ECVEV}.
 The scale $f_E$ is determined by the strength of $\bf{\bar{6}\,3}$ condensate and the coupling $g_H$ is fixed at the corresponding value.

 The VEV not only breaks $SU(3)_{HC}\times SU(4)_{EC}\times U(1)_X$ to $SU(3)_C\times U(1)_Y$ with massive $E_\mu$, $G'$ and $Z'_E$ but also gives the Dirac masses to the fermion sextet.
-The VEV mixes the $F_R$ with the exotic fermion $f_L$ in Eq. \eqref{fermions}.
+The VEV mixes the $F_R$ with the exotic fermion $f_L$ in Eq. \eqref{fermions1}.
 We then get the mass term as $M_F\bar{F}_Rf_L$ with $M_F\sim Y_{S}f_{E}$, where the Yukawa coupling $Y_{S}$ comes from the strong dynamics and should have a large value.
 With the assistance of the tumbling mechanism, now we have a dynamical origin for the breaking pattern and also get rid of part of the dangerous exotic fermions as they are much heavier and out of reach of LHC searches.

-Similarly, we can introduce an additional LH sextet $F_L$ to generate Dirac mass with $f_R$.
-However, an additional mechanism is required to forbid the direct condensation among the two sextets $F_L$ and $F_R$, which is more attractive, such as a strong repulsive $U(1)$ force.
+Similarly, we can introduce two additional LH sextets $F_{U,L}$ and $F_{D,L}$ to generate Dirac masses with $f_{U,R}$ and $f_{D,R}$.
+However, an additional mechanism is required to forbid the direct condensation among the sextets $F_L$ and $F_R$, which is more attractive, such as a strong repulsive $U(1)$ force.
+Moreover, two additional fermion sextets will flip the sign of the hypercolor's beta function, which will ruin the whole strong dynamics.
+Therefore, to realize the tumbling mechanism with an anomaly-free fermion content, a more complicated fermion content is required but we leave it for the future study.